tkem/mopidy-internetarchive/docs/config.rst

 .. confval:: internetarchive/cache_size

-   The number of items and search results to cache.
+   The number of Internet Archive items to cache in memory.

 .. confval:: internetarchive/cache_ttl